ncsu-landscape-dynamics/pops-intro-grass-notebook/README.md

 Binder, but the notebook can be used anywhere once the dependencies are met.

-## GRASS GIS Version
+## GRASS GIS and r.pops.spread versions

-This repository is compiling GRASS GIS 7.8.2 when a Binder image is renewed.
+This repository is compiling GRASS GIS 7.8 and downloading latest r.pops.spread from GRASS GIS Addons repository when the Binder image is renewed
+(after making any change in this repository).

 ## Authors